Chanty

 No matter how old you are, you’ve probably heard of Skype.
 For many of us, it was the first app we would open every morning when we got to work.
 But as you know, no app is used forever.

 It seems like it’s finally time for Skype to be replaced with something else – something more reliable, robust and easier to use.
-Or is it?
+But is there a good replacement?

 Why search for Skype alternatives?